readthedocs/readthedocs.org/docs/development/design/new-sphinx-guides.rst

    #.
 Preparing our project on GitHub

-      - Fork a starter GitHub repository (notice that even an empty project is ready for build the first time without changes, resulting in a nice "welcome to read the docs" dummy page, but using something like `our demo template
+      - Fork a starter GitHub repository (something like `our demo template
         <https://github.com/readthedocs/template>`_,
-        as a starting point
+        as a starting point that
         helps mimicking the `sphinx-quickstart` or `cookiecutter` step without having to checkout the code locally)